Export Conditions

 In most cases, to export from SQLite to Microsoft Excel, the following conditions are required:

-- When exporting to Excel (OLE) target format, Microsoft Office must be installed; Exportizer and Microsoft Office sould be of the same bitness
+• When exporting to Excel (OLE) target format, Microsoft Office must be installed; Exportizer and Microsoft Office should be both 32-bit or both 64-bit.

-- When exporting to other Excel formats, Microsoft Office is not required, and you can use Exportizer of any bitness.
+• When exporting to other Excel formats like XLS or XLSX, Microsoft Office is not required, and you can use either Exportizer 32-bit or Exportizer 64-bit.

 Configuring SQLite to Excel Exporting

-- Register your source SQLite database using FD interface.
-It must be a pointer to an SQLite file.
-In most cases, specifying the file name is enough.
-Sometimes, specifying the Vendor library parameter may be needed: this must a main DLL from the folder where SQLite installed, e.g. sqlite3.dll.
+• In Exportizer Enterprise, use FD interface.
+In most cases, specifying a pointer to the SQLite file is enough.
+Sometimes, specifying the Vendor library parameter may be needed: this must be a main DLL from the folder where SQLite installed, e.g. sqlite3.dll.

-- Chose a table or tables to export or write and execute your SQL query.
+2. Choose a table or tables to export or write and execute your SQL query or queries.
+Please note that exporting multiple datasets at a time is available in Exportizer Enterprise only.

-- Choose the target Excel format.
-You have several formats available: Excel (XLSX), Excel (XML), Excel (XLS), Excel (OLE).
+4. Choose the target Excel format.
+You have several formats available: Excel (XLSX), Excel (XML-based), Excel (XLS), Excel (OLE).
 Please note that exporting to Excel (XLS) is the fastest, and exporting to Excel (OLE) is the slowest; Excel (XLSX) format is the most configurable, and allows multiple tables to be written to one file, one table per Excel sheet.
-You may also want to read more about the output formats.

-- Specify a target file (for multi-table exporting, you can specify a folder, where the target files will be created).
+5. Specify a target file (for multi-table exporting, you can specify a folder, where the target files will be created) and needed export parameters like sheet name, table title etc.:

 Exporting a table from SQLite file: